The official blog of the Lung Institute.

 Experiencing the Magic of Amusement Parks

 “Congratulations!
-You’ve just received stem cell therapy from the Lung Institute.
+You’ve just received cellular therapy from the Lung Institute.
 Where are you going to go?”

 “I’m going to Disney World!”